 It can also be used for connection to a B.M.S.
 (Building Management System).
 Full details of the interface are contained in the document "QE90 ECM - MODBUS INTERFACE Reference Manual".
-(A non-disclosure agreement is required for distribution outside Tyco.)
+(A non-disclosure agreement is required).

-The modbus interface cannot be used in conjunction with a Simplex or RZDU high level link as they share the same serial ports.
-The modbus interface can be enabled on-site - refer to ECM On-site Settings [149].
+The modbus interface cannot be used in conjunction with a RZDU high level link as they share the same serial ports.
+The modbus interface can be enabled on-site - refer to ECM On-site Settings [152].